 Research

 Current drug development by the pharma industry is not sufficiently catered towards the needs of an ageing population, who is the main end-user.
 This leads to the older aged population not fully benefiting from the drugs and the healthcare providers having limited opportunities to provide the best possible therapies, thus often implying higher costs for the healthcare payers (e.g., multiple drugs are used rather than a single effective one, or higher doses are needed).
 To fully understand the causes for ineffective medications in the advanced age population, it is crucial to also understand the needs of the stakeholders involved along the entire development chain, from bench to bedside.
-This motivates AGePOP’s training programme, that aims to educate its ESRs by supporting the knowledge exchange between research, innovation and education.
+This motivated AGePOP’s training programme, which aimed to educate its ESRs by supporting the knowledge exchange between research, innovation and education.

 Infographic providing an overview on the AGePOP project